mate-academy/js_notification_DOM/README.md

 ## Task: Create a notification

-To inform the user about the success of the operation or any errors, websites usually use messages that appear for a while on the screen.
+To inform the user about the success of the operation or any errors, websites typically use messages that appear on the screen for a short period.

 Your task: Create a function `pushNotification`, which takes the coordinates of the message, title, description, and type (success, error and warning). `pushNotification` creates an element to display the message, appends it to the document, and hides it from the DOM after 2 seconds.